The Frozen Ground: Production

 The film was shot in 26 days, entirely in Alaska.
 Writer/director Scott Walker delayed shooting for five months so he could shoot the film on the cusp of fall into winter, so he could achieve a look and feel of the film starting with no snow and ending in the deep of winter.
 He has said he literally wanted the feel of the weather closing in and around the story, and freezing the case.
 As a result of shooting at this time of year, by the end of 26 days' filming there were 3 1/2 hours less daylight per day than when filming began.

-Reception
+Release

+Critical reception

-On Rotten Tomatoes the film holds an approval rating of 61% based on 57 reviews, with an average rating of 5.2/10.
+On Rotten Tomatoes, the film holds an approval rating of 61% based on 57 reviews, with an average rating of 5.2/10.
 The website's critics consensus reads: "Though this by-the-numbers true procedural seems basic, The Frozen Ground presents a welcome return for Nicolas Cage in a solid performance."
 Metacritic assigned the film a weighted average score of 37 out of 100, based on 16 critics, indicating "generally unfavorable reviews".

+Accolades

-Cage won the Ischia Legend Award at Ischia Film Festival.
+Cage won the Ischia Legend Award at Ischia Global Film & Music Festival.

+Renewed popularity

-In August 2020, the film was added to Netflix and quickly became the number one most streamed movie the week of September 5, 2020, joining an emerging crop of other feature films which have received lukewarm receptions upon their initial release only to garner surprising new attention when added to the massive streaming platform.
+In August 2020, the film was added to Netflix and quickly became the number one most streamed movie the week of September 5, 2020, joining an emerging crop of other feature films which have received lukewarm receptions upon their initial release only to garner surprising new attention when added to the streaming platform.